Today, there are loads of eLearning communities you can join to increase your knowledge and expand your skillset.

-It mostly focuses on job-training and in-demand skills.
+It mostly focuses on the job training and in-demand skills.
 Some courses on Udacity are produced in collaboration with universities and technology experts, such as Georgia Tech and Google.

 The courses that Udacity offers are student-centric and interactive.
-They feature quizzes and different exercise to test knowledge before allowing students to progress to another part of the course.
+They feature quizzes and different exercises to test knowledge before allowing students to progress to another part of the course.